GSEC (GIAC Security Essentials Certification)

 The GSEC (GIAC Security Essentials Certification) is a professional certification for those seeking to demonstrate technical proficiency in the field of cybersecurity.

-The GSEC is sponsored and offered by the nonprofit Global Information Assurance Certification (GIAC), which the for-profit SANS Institute created as a vendor-neutral certification and testing body.
+The GSEC is administered with a remote proctor via ProctorU, or via in-person proctoring using PearsonVUE.
+It is sponsored and offered by the nonprofit Global Information Assurance Certification (GIAC), which the for-profit SANS Institute created as a vendor-neutral certification and testing body.
 GSEC requirements include two 100-question, open-book, open-to-Google online exams, and a fee.